How it works

-Coupled with your own behavioural and psychographic questions, demographics like age, gender or location will make the overall picture of your customer profile massively clearer.
+Coupled with your own behavioral and psychographic questions, demographics like age, gender or location will make the overall picture of your customer profile massively clearer.

-Cross-tab the key polarising questions in Attest’s interactive results dashboard, to see the groupings of answers within other variables.
+Cross-tab the key polarizing questions in Attest’s interactive results dashboard, to see the groupings of answers within other variables.
 This will give you the basic makeup of each of the profiles.

-Make sure to emphasise to your team all stand-out answers to the questions asked, especially focusing on the consumer responses that differed substantially from the average response of the population.
+Make sure to emphasize to your team all stand-out answers to the questions asked, especially focusing on the consumer responses that differed substantially from the average response of the population.

 The beauty of customer profiling is that it’s an easily repeatable process.
 In fact, repeating your consumer profiling research is always a good thing, as it means you’ll always be on top of any emerging trends and changes in attitudes among your customers or potential customers.

 Once you’ve created your working customer profiles, repeat—budget and time allowing—every year or so.
 With new competitors, new influencers and brand-new customers all entering the market, the perceptions and status quos will shift with time.